seb-alliot/navigateur/readme.md

 Google account login with autofill – Autofill does not work, probably due to JavaScript; manual input works.

-Back and Forward buttons misconfigured – Navigation backward and forward does not function correctly.

-Manga Scan – Unable to open certain links directly, such as reading the first or last chapter.

 Site https://www.u-campanile-corte.fr/ – CSS does not render correctly when resizing the page.